nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to create a contact with the inputted details
 2. contHACKS creates the contact and displays the newly added contact

-Use case ends.
+Use case ends

 **Extensions**
 * 1a.
 User gives insufficient details for contact creation
     * 1a1. contHACKS shows an error message<br />
-    Use case ends.
+    Use case ends

 * 1b.
 User input details in a wrong format
     * 1b1. contHACKS shows an error message<br />
-    Use case ends.
+    Use case ends

 **Use case: Finding a contact**